 Until 2003, Salzburg was number three in terms of foreign worker shares in the employment.
 This changed in 2004, when Tyrol, a region with an important tourism sector, moved up one rank, as seasonal workers are increasingly coming from abroad.
-Since then, the situation of Salzburg and Tyrol converged with a foreign worker share of 17.1% respectively 17.4% in 2012.
-In 2004, particularly Germans started to move in, taking advantage of free mobility of labour within the EU in view of the depressed labour market at home.
+Since then, the situation of Salzburg and Tyrol converged with a foreign worker share of 17.1% respectively 18.1% in 2013.
+In 2004, particularly Germans started to move in, taking advantage of free mobility of labour within the EU in view of the depressed labour market at home, particularly in the former East German regions.
 But also Burgenland is quickly joining the upper ranks of foreign employment as citizens of neighbouring Hungary and Slovakia are increasingly working in this easternmost province.
-In 2012 the share of foreign workers in Burgenland had reached 18.8%, which is the third highest share of any province (Bundesland).
-At the bottom end of foreign worker intake are Styria (9.9% foreign worker share in 2012) and Carinthia (10.2%) in the South of Austria.
-(Figure 37)
+In 2013 the share of foreign workers in Burgenland had reached 20%, which is the third highest share of any province (Bundesland).
+At the bottom end of foreign worker intake are Styria and Carinthia with 10.6% each in the South of Austria.
+(Figure 44)